Skip to content

 Many ongoing points of contention around the state result from a lack of transparency.
 When people are not engaged and informed before a decision is made, their only recourse is protests and lawsuits after the fact.
 To encourage growth for all Georgians, our priorities rest on the fundamental tenet of transparent and inclusive decision making.

 Georgian’s energy bills have increased approximately $45 a month in the past year. $45!
-This has driven many individuals into energy burden.
-At the same time, data centers and crypto mines are pushing our energy infrastructure to its limit.
-Near term predicted energy demands are equivalent to 1.8M homes, and 85% of all four Vogtle reactors.
-These competing forces are putting an even bigger strain on energy infrastructure and Georgia Power is calling for increased capacity, which will drive up rates even further.
+This has driven many individuals into energy poverty.
+At the same time, data centers are pushing our energy infrastructure to its limit.
+The Georgia Public Service Commission (PSC) approved 10GW of expansion for Georgia Power on Dec 19, 2025.
+Most of this expansion is to power data centers and will be created by building and expanding coal and gas power plants.

 Related Bills